iwanders/betula/README.md

   - `EnigoInstanceNode`: Provides an `Enigo` instance to the blackboard.
   - `EnigoNode`: Sends `Enigo::Token` to the `Enigo` instance to simulate events.

-## betula_window_focus
+## betula_wm
-Provides a node that checks if the window that has the current focus is the desired one, works on X11 and Windows.

-#### Nodes:
+Pertains itself to information obtained from the window manager.

   - `WindowFocusNode`: Returns `Success` if the regex matches the binary that created the window that has focus.
+  - `CursorPositionNode`: Provides the cursor position.